mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.inc.rst

 **Multi-Threading**

-The following parameters allow to specifiy whether multi-threading should be used for different aspects of the algorithm:
+The following parameters allow to specify whether multi-threading should be used for different aspects of the algorithm:

 * ``parallel_rule_refinement`` (Default value = ``'auto'``)